-IMPORTANT: This feature requires the ASUS PCI-L101 LAN Card and an ATX power supply with at least 720mA +5V standby power.
+IMPORTANT: This feature requires the ASUS PCI-L101 LAN Card (see VII.
+ASUS LAN Card) and an ATX power supply with at least 720mA +5V standby power.

 Automatic Power Up (Disabled)

 This allows you to have an unattended or automatic power up of your system.
 You may configure your system to power up at a certain time of the day by selecting Everyday, which will allow you to set the time or at a certain time and day by selecting By Date.